What is Stoicism? -- The Little Book of Stoicism

 Stoicism believes that a happy life is a life in pursuit of eudaimonia, which means “being good with our inner spirits”, or, “living in harmony with your highest self”.
 The pursuit of a life well lived means the pursuit of our higher self, our state of being which is in harmony with our moral values.

-This pursuit is called arete, which means “expressing the highest version of yourself in every moment”.
+This pursuit is called Arete, which means “expressing the highest version of yourself in every moment”.
 It is very important to note that, in the Stoic view, happiness is not something achieved after some grand goal, but something which is pursued in the moment.
 This is consistent with

 Emotional resilience

 Stoics believe that strong emotions, such as fear, grief or anger, when they cloud our judgment and dictate our actions, are the main source of unhappiness.
-While feeling emotions is a inherent part of the humam experience, acting on them is a choice.
+While feeling emotions is a inherent part of the human experience, acting on them is a choice.
 We can -- and should -- always step back, think and select the more appropriate course of action.

 Stoics realized that what makes an insult feel hurtful is our own interpretation of it, not its contents.
 This is corroborated by modern Cognitive Behavioral Theory research, where we our beliefs around a fact are the central element in making it feel good or bad, not the fact by itself.

 To make it clear, the goal proposed by the Stoics is not to suppress emotions, but to be consciously aware of them and learning to not mindlessly act upon them.
-We can act calmly despite feeling angry, act corageously despite feeling anxious, and so on.
+We can act calmly despite feeling angry, act courageously despite feeling anxious, and so on.

 The ultimate goal of life

-According to the Stoics, the ultimate goal of life is eudaimonia, the “happy and smoothly flowing life that comes from thriving at expressing your ideal version moment to moment”, which means not being enslaved to our negative emotions.
+According to the Stoics, the ultimate goal of life is Eudaimonia, the “happy and smoothly flowing life that comes from thriving at expressing your ideal version moment to moment”, which means not being enslaved to our negative emotions.